jigsaw-innovations/jigsaw-cli/README.md

 2. For **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Developer Menu** (<kbd>Ctrl</kbd> + <kbd>M</kbd> (on Window and Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (on macOS)) to see your changes!

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

+## Congratulations 🎉

+You've successfully run and modified your first `jigsaw` app. 🥳

+For further development details on the project structure, navigation, icons and firebase authentication, continue reading the next section.

+NOTE TO SELF: People will probably stop reading so it's important to include comments and documentation in the code itself to instruct developement on the `jigsaw` project.

+## Development

 ### Project structure